zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 The [Blank GenAI App Template](https://marketplace.mendix.com/link/component/227934) includes an essential pre-installed bundle called the [Conversational UI & GenAI Connectivity](https://marketplace.mendix.com/link/component/229305), which are beneficial to familiarize yourself with, as it includes:

-* The [GenAI Commons](/appstore/modules/genai/commons/) module: provides pre-built operations and data structures for seamless integration with platform-supported GenAI connectors, such as the Mendix Cloud GenAI, OpenAI or Amazon Bedrock.
+* The [GenAI Commons](/appstore/modules/genai/commons/) module: provides pre-built operations and data structures for seamless integration with platform-supported GenAI connectors, such as the Mendix Cloud GenAI, OpenAI, or Amazon Bedrock.

 * The [Conversational UI](/appstore/modules/genai/conversational-ui/) module: offers UI elements for chat interfaces and usage data monitoring.

-* The [Mendix Cloud GenAI Resources Packs](/appstore/modules/genai/MxGenAI/) connector: supporting the usage of LLMs in your applications.
+* The [Mendix Cloud GenAI Resources Packs](/appstore/modules/genai/MxGenAI/) connector: supports the usage of LLMs in your applications.

 ### Choosing the Infrastructure